Learning Dynamic Representations via An Optimally-Weighted Maximum Mean Discrepancy Optimization Framework for Continual Learning: Introduction

 In this paper, we tackle network forgetting in continual learning by proposing an innovative framework known as Optimally-Weighted Maximum Mean Discrepancy (OWMMD).
 This framework is designed to mitigate representation shifts through a probability-based distance measure.
 Specifically, a novel Multi-Level Feature Matching Mechanism (MLFMM) is proposed to minimize the distance between previously and currently learned representations throughout the model's optimization process, effectively addressing the challenge of network forgetting.
 Unlike conventional distillation techniques that concentrate on aligning final outputs, MLFMM penalizes alterations in representations across all multi-level feature layers, which can further relieve network forgetting.
 To address the problem of over-regularization, OWMMD incorporates a new Adaptive Regularization Optimization (ARO) strategy that automatically assesses the significance of each feature layer during the model optimization process, thereby preventing network forgetting while facilitating the learning of future tasks.
 We conduct a comprehensive series of experiments and benchmark our method against several contemporary baselines.
 The empirical findings indicate that our proposed approach achieves state-of-the-art performance.

 We summarize our main contributions in the following:

-\begin{enumerate} \item We present an innovative framework termed Optimally-Weighted Maximum Mean Discrepancy (OWMMD) aimed at mitigating catastrophic forgetting in continual learning paradigms.
-The OWMMD framework utilizes a Multi-Level Feature Matching Mechanism (MLFMM) to impose penalties on the modification of feature representations across various tasks. \item We introduce an Adaptive Regularization Optimization (ARO) framework that enables the model to evaluate the significance of each feature layer in real-time throughout the optimization process, thereby guaranteeing an optimal regularization process. \item We perform comprehensive experiments to assess the efficacy of our methodology, benchmarking it against multiple recognized baselines in continual learning.
+\begin{enumerate} \item We propose a framework termed Optimally-Weighted Maximum Mean Discrepancy (OWMMD) aimed at mitigating catastrophic forgetting in continual learning paradigms.
+The OWMMD framework utilizes a Multi-Level Feature Matching Mechanism (MLFMM) to impose penalties on the modification of feature representations across various tasks. \item To address over-regularization issues caused by the MLFMM, we propose to evaluate the significance of each feature layer when calculating the regularization loss term we call our approach as Adaptive Regularization Optimization (ARO).
+This approach can adaptively penalize significant changes on important feature layers while encouraging other feature layers to adapt to new tasks. \item We perform comprehensive experiments to assess the efficacy of our methodology, benchmarking it against multiple recognized baselines in continual learning.
 The findings indicate that our approach achieves state-of-the-art performance, successfully alleviating the problem of forgetting while preserving high accuracy. \end{enumerate}

 The subsequent sections of this manuscript are organized as follows: Chapter 2 provides an overview of the Related Work in continual learning, critically evaluating the advantages and drawbacks of current methodologies.
 Chapter 3 outlines the Methodology, elaborating on the OWMMD framework and the adaptive regularization optimization component.
 In Chapter 4, we detail the experimental design and outcomes, showcasing the efficacy of our approach across multiple continual learning benchmarks.
 Lastly, Chapter 5 wraps up the paper with a synthesis of the findings and suggestions for future research avenues.